yearn/yearn-api-archived/README.md

 ```

 - Pick an example environment file to use:
-  - .env.local - uses a local dynamodb instance in the container rather than AWS.
+  - .sample.env.local - uses a local dynamodb instance in the container rather than AWS.
 Need to call 'save' apis to populate the local tables.
-  - .env.dev - uses dynamodb in AWS with credentials (use your own or ask x48 for read-only keys)
+  - .sample.env.dev - uses dynamodb in AWS with credentials (use your own or ask x48 for read-only keys)

 - Copy the example .env file

 ```
 cd yearn-api
-cp .env.local .env
+cp .sample.env.local .env
 ```

 - Start the docker container